Skip to main content

 UVA grad thrives as Armorer in The Mandalorian

-Emily Swallow (Col '01) says she loves being part of newest Star Wars show, which “brings so much joy.”
+Emily Swallow (Col class of '01) says she loves being part of newest Star Wars show, which “brings so much joy.”

 Spring 2020